Jim Gaffney

-James Thomas Gaffney Jr. (April 26, 1921 – August 9, 2015) was an American professional football quarterback in the National Football League (NFL) for the Washington Redskins in 1945 and 1946.
+James Thomas Gaffney Jr. (April 26, 1921 – August 9, 2015) was an American professional football player who was a quarterback in the National Football League (NFL) for the Washington Redskins in 1945 and 1946.
 In Week 3 of the 1946 season against Detroit, he scored a receiving touchdown from Sammy Baugh.
-He played college football at the University of Tennessee and was drafted in the fifteenth round of the 1944 NFL draft with the 149th overall pick.
+He played college football for the Tennessee Volunteers and was selected in the 15th round of the 1944 NFL draft with the 149th overall pick.